DanielaDikova/Final-Project/README.md

 ## Test activities performed with Selenium 4+ and TestNG Java unit framework:
 List of the test cases.
 - Registration feature
-  - Verify user cn registered in the system with valid data
+  - Verify user can registered in the system with valid data
   - Verify user cannot register in the system with invalid data
   - Verify the 'sign up' button text is correct